altanh/altanh.github.io/README.md

 Hello!
-I'm currently a Computer Scince PhD student at UC Berkeley supervised by [Max Willsey](https://mwillsey.com). **After Spring 2025, I will be taking a leave of absence to explore exciting industry opportunities.
+I'm currently a Computer Science PhD student at UC Berkeley supervised by [Max Willsey](https://mwillsey.com). **After Spring 2025, I will be taking a leave of absence to explore exciting industry opportunities.
 If you think I might be a good fit, please reach out!**